ontodev/robot/README.md

 Many Operations require lists of terms.
 The IOHelper class defines methods for collecting lists of terms from strings and files, and returning a `Set<IRI>`.
 Our convention is that a term list is a space-separated list of IRIs or CURIEs with optional comments.
 The "#" character and everything to the end of the line is ignored.
 Note that a "#" must start the line or be preceded by whitespace -- a "#" inside an IRI does not start a comment.

+# Acknowledgments

+The initial version of ROBOT was developed by James Overton, based on requirements and designs given by Chris Mungall, Heiko Dietze and David Osumi-Sutherland.
+This initial version was funded by P41 grant 5P41HG002273-09 to the Gene Ontology Consortium.